What I Wish Other People Understood About Losing A Child

 No matter how many years go by, the anniversary date of when our child died brings back deeply emotional memories and painful feelings (particularly if there is trauma associated with the child's death).
 The days leading up to that day can feel like impending doom or like it's hard to breathe.
 We may or may not share with you what's happening.

 This is where the process of remembrance will help.
 If you have heard me speak of my child or supported me in remembering him or her, you will be able to put the pieces together and know when these tough days are approaching.

 4. Realize that we struggle every day with happiness.

-I remember going on a family cruise eighteen months after Brandon died.
+It's an ongoing battle to balance the pain and guilt of outliving your child with the desire to live in a way that honors them and their time on this earth.
+I remember going on a family cruise 18 months after Brandon died.
 On the first day, I stood at the back of the ship and bawled that I wasn't sharing this experience with him.
-Then I had to steady myself, and recognize that I was also creating memories with my surviving sons, and enjoying the time with them in the present moment.
+Then I had to steady myself and recognize that I was also creating memories with my surviving sons, and enjoy the time with them in the present moment.

 As bereaved parents, we are constantly balancing holding grief in one hand and a happy life after loss in the other.
-You might observe this when you are with us at a wedding, graduation or other milestone celebration.
+You might observe this when you are with us at a wedding, graduation, or other milestone celebration.
 Don't walk away—witness it with us and be part of our process.

 5. Accept the fact that our loss might make you uncomfortable.

-Our loss is unnatural, out-of-order; it challenges your sense of safety.
+Our loss is unnatural, out of order; it challenges your sense of safety.
 You may not know what to say or do, and you're afraid you might make us lose it.
 We've learned all of this as part of what we're learning about grief.

 We will never forget our child.
-And in fact, our loss is always right under the surface of other emotions, even happiness.
-We would rather lose it because you spoke his/her name and remembered our child, than try and shield ourselves from the pain and live in denial.
+And, in fact, our loss is always right under the surface of other emotions, even happiness.
+We would rather lose it because you spoke his/her name and remembered our child than try and shield ourselves from the pain and live in denial.